flexcyon/docs-en/translation-es/credits/page-1.md

 - MkDocs

-- y el impresionante ecosistema construido alrededor de él
+  - and the awesome ecosystem built around it

-- Material para MkDocs
+- Material for MkDocs

 - ReadTheDocs